 P44.
-Are all proper land drills and emergency procedures taught to every safety plan?
+Are all proper land drills and emergency procedures taught to every skier, boat Yes No N/A driver and observer?

 P45.
-Is all equipment visually inspected prior to each use to ensure safety?
-Yes No N/A
+Yes No N/A Is all equipment visually inspected prior to each use to ensure safety?

 Waterfront and/or Pool